openturns/openturns/paper/paper.md

 # State of the field

+There are many software packages and libraries for Uncertainty Quantification.
+Although the landscape is highly fragmented with significant specialization, these tools fall into two broad categories.
+First, there are general-purpose libraries, which aim to provide most of the features used in research and engineering to perform UQ studies.
+In this class of tools, we find Dakota[@adams2025dakota], Raven[@RAVENuserMan], Sparse Grid++[@pflueger10spatially], PSUADE[@tong2024psuade],
+URANIE[@blanchard2019uranie], UQLab[@marelli2014uqlab],
+UQTk[@Debusschere2017UQTk], OpenCOSSAN[@Patelli2016Cossan],
+UQPy[@olivier2020uqpy], EasyVVUQ[@SULEIMENOVA2021101402],
+SmartUQ[@absil2016smart], and NESSUS[@McFarland2017], among others.
+These tools and libraries are provided in a variety of languages including Matlab (e.g., UQLab), Python (e.g., UQPy), and ROOT/C++ (e.g., URANIE).
+Some of these tools are open-source (e.g., EasyVVUQ), while others are commercial products (e.g., NESSUS).
+Other libraries have become open-source over time (e.g., UQLab became open-source in 2022).
+Many of these libraries are massive software projects (e.g., Dakota has more than 300,000 lines of code).
+Some of these tools have a graphical user interface (e.g., SmartUQ), but not all.
+The second category comprises a large number of specialized libraries.
+In this class of tools, we find, for example, GPy[@gpy2014] for Gaussian Processes, QUESO[@McDougall2017] for Bayesian inference, SALib[@Herman2017] and sensitivity[@iooss2026sensitivity] for sensitivity analysis and ChaosPy[@feinberg2015chaospy] for polynomial chaos expansion, among many others.
+Most of these tools are relatively small software projects (e.g., ChaosPy has approximately 30,000 lines of code).
+These specialized libraries are sometimes maintained by a small number of core developers, although some are based on many contributions (e.g., SALib has more than 40 contributors on GitHub).
+Furthermore, they are often easier to adapt for research purposes.
+This is the case, for example, for Python projects, which are easier for many users to extend compared to a C++ library.
+On the other hand, maintaining these libraries over time can be challenging.

 Other Python packages exist for Monte Carlo sampling and other numerical methods [@virtanen2020scipy], statistical modeling [@seabold2010statsmodels], machine learning [@pedregosa2011scikit], UQ test functions [@Wicaksono2023], and quasi-Monte Carlo methods [@roy2023quasi], among others.
-One of the goals of OpenTURNS is to provide a consistent interface to these tasks in the UQ context.
+One of the goals of OpenTURNS is to provide a consistent interface for all these tasks, serving as a general-purpose tool for UQ.

 Developing OpenTURNS as a standalone framework was necessary because integrating its specialized, tightly coupled C++ architecture for advanced reliability analysis and stochastic modeling into general-purpose libraries like SciPy or scikit-learn would have been architecturally incompatible and misaligned with their primary scopes.
-OpenTURNS was created in 2005 at a time where SciPy was a relatively new library (the development of SciPy was started in 2001) and scikit-learn did not exist (the first public release was in 2010).
+OpenTURNS was created in 2005 at a time when SciPy was a relatively new library (the development of SciPy was started in 2001) and scikit-learn did not exist (the first public release was in 2010).
-Today, this choice is still relevant as OpenTURNS is integrated in other C++ libraries like Persalys, Salome (see [@salome_platform]) or pSeven (see [@pseven]) for example, where the C++ implementation of OpenTURNS is mandatory.
+Today, this choice remains relevant as OpenTURNS is integrated into other C++ libraries such as Persalys, SALOME (see [@salome_platform]) and pSeven (see [@pseven]), where the C++ implementation of OpenTURNS is mandatory.

 # Software design